 It is perhaps no coincidence that all the panelists hold a PhD, a period of training in research that provides access to thinking time, workshop and laboratory facilities unobtainable within the normal confines of a studio practice.
-Research, and the ubiquity of makerspaces, has promoted digital technology and science as a tool for the glass artist.
+Research, and the ubiquity of maker spaces, has promoted digital technology and science as a tool for the glass artist.
 Universities help fund its development, much like the Medici’s patronage in the Renaissance.
 This results in both individual creative outcomes and scientific impact.
-Jane Cook discussed her role as scientific advisor to the Specialty Glass Artist-in-Residence programme.
+Jane Cook discussed her role as scientific advisor to the Specialty Glass Artist-in-Residence program.
 Corning Museum of Glass and Corning Research and Development Corporation annually select an artist with a track record of innovation with the goal of profound engagements with scientific methods and content.
 There is no commission attached to the residency, and no requirement for a body of work.
 What is expected is a deep, fruitful sharing of ideas, philosophies, and minds between the artist and the technical community, and that those experiences be put forth to the broader glass community.
 In Cutler’s experience of engagement with industry, outcomes are not exclusively mechanical.
 She argues that artistic, or perhaps more human, approaches can be useful to manufacturers: “The molecular structure of what we use is already established, so are we modifying an established norm making something individual that draws on material capabilities.”
 In parallel to Cook’s “zeroeth step”, Cutler’s research expands the possibilities of material knowledge through a methodology of “informed play.”
 Waterjet technology brought a new language that cross-referenced from engineering and sciences into a creative enquiry into glass.
 Lacking research models in creative practice, glass art research degrees are often evaluated against well-established science practices.
 Yet, artistic approaches in practice-based study are bringing new perspectives and methodologies to research in which play is vital.
-However, Cutler warned that current UK government policy (under the guise of austerity and focus on increasing productivity) are separating STEM (Science, Technology, Engineering and Math) from STEAM where the A stands for Arts.
+However, Cutler warned that current UK government policy (under the guise of austerity and focus on increasing productivity) is separating STEM (Science, Technology, Engineering and Math) from STEAM where the A stands for Arts.
 What is crucially important is the development of new hybrid models in the glass classroom, which stimulates artistic curiosity underpinned by scientific understanding of the material.
 This is an emerging tendency generates both the possibility for innovation as well as encouraging awareness and engagement with the broader, global context.